ShackWove/DecIoC/README.md

 # DecIoc

 A decentralized application (dApp) for managing **Indicators of Compromise (IoCs)** on the blockchain.
-Each indicator (IP, domain, hash, etc.) is stored in a transparent and immutable way, with the ability for users to **vote on the confidence** (reliability) of each piece of data.
+Each indicator (IP, domain, hash, etc.) is stored in a transparent and immutable way, with the ability for users to **vote on the confidence** (reliability) of each indicator.

 ---